lucianodato/noise-repellent/README.md

 * Adaptive mode should be used only with voice tracks because the algorithm for noise estimation is tuned for that use.
 * It's recommended to play with thresholds offset because those are estimated continuosly and the algorithm used for that tends to overestimate them.
 * Shorter release will preserve higher frequencies better, but make sure to not set it so low that artifacts start to creep in.
-* Set PF threshold to -60 dB to deactivate posffiltering.
-Postfilering will not do much when noise thresholds are being estimated continuosly.
 * If the track you are processing does not have a long section of noise before the wanted signal starts cut some noise from an inbetween section and extend the beggining a bit.
 This is to take into account the time that takes the algorithm to learn the noise.
 Alternatively you can learn the noise by using one section of the track and then turning off the adaptive mode so a fixed noise profile is used.
 This will not adapt in time but will give you something to work with.

 For manual reduction: